OngoingWarehouse/Ongoing-Warehouse-SOAP-API-Example-Requests/README.md

 * Read transporter contracts (shipping methods).

 We also provide a [WSDL file](https://developer.ongoingwarehouse.com/Basics) for our API.
 This is a machine-readable specification of the API, which allows you to automatically generate client code for your own programming language.

+## How to import the Postman collection
+1. Clone this repository.
+2. Import the collection file into Postman
+    - For this we refer to the Postman documentation: [Importing Postman data](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-postman-data)